Scandinavian Vikings

 The Viking Ship in Roskilde, Denmark

-The spring and summer are a fantastic time to explore the Vikings, and there are several attractions and sites in the Nordic countries.
-Specifically in Denmark and Norway are several burial sites, fortresses and indoor and outdoor museums.
+Spring and summer are fantastic times to explore the Vikings, and there are several attractions and sites in the Nordic countries.

 One of Denmark´s big attractions is “Kongernes Jelling”, an experience centre home to the Viking Kings in Denmark.
 This attraction is also on the World Heritage List.
-Here you turn back time and explore how the Vikings lived 1000 years ago.
+Here, you turn back time and explore how the Vikings lived 1000 years ago.

 "Bluetooth" was from Jelling